WizzardSK/gameflix/README.md

 ## Usage - Batocera Linux
 For Batocera, you need to copy [custom.sh](batocera/share/system/custom.sh) file to your system folder in shared drive.
 It will launch automatically at system boot.
 It should also install rclone config file in system folder.
 Thumbnail folders are mounting too.

-AMD64 version also supports zipped libraries for Atari 800, Amstrad CPC, ZX Spectrum and a lot of others.
+AMD64 version also supports zipped libraries for some fantasy platforms.

 ## Usage - Recalbox (unmaintained)
 For Recalbox, you need to copy [custom.sh](recalbox/share/system/custom.sh) file to your system folder in shared drive.
 It will launch automatically at system boot.
 It should also install rclone config file in system folder.
 Thumbnail folders are mounting too.